 I have always liked percentile-based roleplaying games.
 The early editions of the popular d100 systems were the staples of my formative adventuring back in the 1980s.
-In terms of game mechanics, percentile systems provide an unmatched clarity over the likelihood of an action's success or failure.
-They also tend to be more flexible, avoiding rigid character classes and levels.
+In terms of game mechanics, percentile systems provide unmatched clarity over the likelihood of an action's success or failure.
+They are also more flexible, avoiding rigid character classes and levels.